The Terrible Catsafterme

 • 011.
 The Apprentice Sheriff – 12/9/1958

-• Lucas drops off Mark at school one morning, and gives him a warning about minding his own business and not sticking his nose into other kids’ business, then head off into town.
+• Lucas drops off Mark at school one morning and gives him a warning about minding his own business and not sticking his nose into other kids’ business, then head off into town.
 Meanwhile cattle driver Keely Thompson (Edward Burns) and some of his Texas cowhands led by Sandy Dixon (William Bryant) and Reed Barns (Grant Richards) come into North Fork ready to blow off steam acting like bullies after some hard work.
-With the sheriff Micah Torrence out of town, the young Dan Willard (Robert Vaughn) acts as marshal.
+With Marshal Torrence out of town, the young Dan Willard (Robert Vaughn) acts as marshal.
 His father Charlie (Russell Collins) who runs the General Store is concerned that Dan has a chip on his shoulder after his bad eyesight got him thrown out of West Point.
 He rides the cowhands hard, until they decide to retaliate and ambush him in the saloon.
 The causes Dan to post a notice that all non-residents must surrender their guns by noon.
-The cowhands refuse, and this leads to a showdown between Dan and Sandy Dixon, with the result being of Dan killing Sandy.
+The cowhands refuse, and this leads to a showdown between Dan and Sandy Dixon, with the result being that Dan kills Sandy.
 Lucas tries to warn Dan that he has gone too far, while also pleading with experienced gunfighter Thompson to go easy on Dan.
-He tells Lucas that he won’t stop something already and in motion and that it is too late for Dan.
-They face each other in the street, and Thompson is the quicker draw… but he only shoots Dan in the hand.
-Lucas tells Thompson that the law still stand and that he must surrender their guns.
+He tells Lucas that he won’t stop something already in motion, and that it is too late for Dan.
+Thompson and Dan face each other in the street, and Thompson is the quicker draw… but he only shoots Dan in the hand.
+Lucas tells Thompson that the law still stands and that he must surrender their guns.
 They face off, and Lucas likewise shoots Thompson in the hand.
 When asked why he didn’t kill him, Lucas replies by asking Thompson why he didn’t kill Dan Willard.
 Thompson and his men ride out of town peacefully.
-Lucas picks up Mark from school, and tells him that it was easier to give him advice that morning than to follow it.
+Lucas picks up Mark from school and tells him that it was easier to give him advice about minding his own business that morning than to follow it.
 Fritz Ford is a cowhand.
 Elyse Gordon and Steven Gardner are school children.
 7/3/20

 • 012.
 The Angry Gun – 12/16/1958